The King of Fighters 2002: Characters

+Development

+Early in development of The King of Fighters 2002 was meant to remove the Striker System from the NESTS trilogy due to negative feedback.
+Development was also done by Brezza Soft.
+There were not major plans for the story as if it could be another NESTS game despite KOF 2001 ending it.
+Due to the culmination of the NESTS story arc from previous installments, SNK decided to mix elements from such as arc with the first Orochi story arc, resulting in a cast that reunites characters from both narratives.
+There was a proper focus in bringing back Rugal Bernstein who starred as the final boss from previous installment but with new updated moves.
+The enemy AI was toned down when compared to previous games.

+Nona was in charge of the illustrations, leading to mysteries about the main characters of this installment.
+Since The King of Fighters 2001 was aimed towards a Korean audience, SNK noted there are about 4 million KOF fans in the country.
+There have been many posts about it on various websites.
+The Tactical Order System in particular seemed to be popular with players.
+The team expressed complications with pleasing both Koreans and Japanese with rise of popularity of the franchise.
+The series' protagonist Kyo Kusanagi remained popular within fans after the NESTS arc which resulted in the team's decision to create a clone of him, Kusanagi, wearing his highschool uniform which the original Kyo dropped in The King of Fighters '99.
+While the game gives Kusanagi no narrative like the other characters, Kusanagi would be given a backstory in The King of Fighters 2003.

 Unlimited Match

-A remake of KOF 2002, The King of Fighters 2002: Unlimited Match (KOF 2002UM) was released on February 26, 2009 for the PlayStation 2 in Japan and on November 3, 2010 for Xbox Live Arcade.
+A remake of KOF 2002, The King of Fighters 2002: Unlimited Match (KOF 2002UM) was released on February 26, 2009 for the PlayStation 2 in Japan, on November 3, 2010 for Xbox Live Arcade and on January 24, 2011 for arcades.
 The PlayStation 2 version also includes a port of the original The King of Fighters 2002 Neo Geo version.
 The game was later ported to Steam on February 27, 2015, and PlayStation 4 on February 8, 2021.
 A physical release was set for late Spring 2021.
 This remake features new characters, stages, music and artwork, as well as system and roster rebalancing.

 Unlimited Match has 66 characters in total, making it the series' largest roster to date.
-There are 44 characters from The King of Fighters 2002, 16 characters from the NESTS arc, including King and Shingo, and 6 hidden characters, including additional characters from the previous console versions with the exception of Orochi Iori and particularly K9999, which is a character conceived as a pastiche of Tetsuo Shima from the manga Akira.
-Instead, a new character called Nameless (ネームレス) was designed to take his place in the game and features most of K9999's special techniques with altered effects.
+There are 44 characters from The King of Fighters 2002, 16 characters from the NESTS arc, including King and Shingo, and six hidden characters, including additional characters from the previous console versions with the exception of Orochi Iori and particularly K9999.
+A new character called Nameless (ネームレス) was designed to take his place in the game.

 In November 2020, the Steam version of the game was updated with rollback netcode, allowing for higher quality online play.
 The PlayStation 4 version was released with this same rollback netcode.
 In January 2022, the PC version was patched with spectating lobbies and additional improvements.